Strichartz estimates for the Schr\"odinger flow on compact Lie groups: Acknowledgments

 \section{Acknowledgments}

 I would like to thank my Ph.D. thesis advisors Prof. Monica Visan and Prof. Rowan Killip for their constant guidance and support.
-I want to thank them for introducing me to a beautiful circle of problems in harmonic analysis and also for giving me freedom to try problems that suit my own interest.
-I would like to thank Prof. Rapha\"{e}l Rouquier for sharing his expertise on the BGG-Demazure operators.
-I would like to thank Prof. Terence Tao for sharing his expertise on the Weyl differencing technique.
-I would also like to thank my office mate Jiayin Guo for pointing out several false conjectures of mine on root systems.
+I especially thank them for giving me all the freedom to choose problems that suit my own interest.
+I would like to thank Prof. Rapha\"{e}l Rouquier and Prof. Terence Tao for sharing their expertise on the BGG-Demazure operators and the Weyl type sums respectively.
+I would also like to thank Jiayin Guo for pointing out several false conjectures of mine on root systems.
+My thanks also goes to Prof. Guozhen Lu who encouraged me to publish the paper.
+I am thankful to the editors and referees for their carefully reading the paper and their helpful suggestions on revising it.
+Last but not least, I am thankful to Mengmeng for her company and encouragement.